Our services can be tailored to your needs:

 A portfolio of methodologies can be deployed depending on purpose of the research and the stage of product development it will apply to.
 We can utilize quantitative or qualitative measures that are either performance based or preference based.
 An important first step is identifying the target participants for the research.
 In some cases there are multiple target user groups for a product such as casual and dedicated type of users or, for medical products, patients and caregivers.
 When the purchase decision is not made by the user, it can make sense to include the decision-maker in the study.
 Another important step is to understand all the user touchpoints that occur throughout a person’s interaction with a product or system.
 Various types of field research techniques are used for discovering the touchpoints and understanding user behavior associated with them.

 Our approach to this fuzzy front end activity is to generate alternative prototype concepts and to use a structured process for getting qualitative and quantitative feedback about them from target users.
-The feedback methods are predicated on knowing that relative judgements gotten by comparing stimuli is more reliable than absolute judgements made about a single stimulus.
+The feedback methods are predicated on knowing that relative judgements gotten by comparing stimuli are more reliable than absolute judgements made about a single stimulus.
 The outcome of this approach can identify which alternative concept is the most preferred, what attributes make it preferred, and what additional attributes would make it even more desirable.

 Usability Associates understands usability principles and have the experience to apply them appropriately to design decisions affecting interactions with hardware and software during product development.
 From years of working alongside Industrial Designers, Software Developers, Reliability Engineers, Mechanical Engineers, and other disciplines, we understand there can be tradeoffs between usability and other design factors and sometime the other factors are more important to the utility of the product.
 So our perspective embraces design decisions that are best overall for the product.
 However, we do not subscribe to the philosophy that poor usability design can be mitigated by putting usage instructions in the user manual.